flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

     - Scissors beat Paper.
     - Two identical items tie.

+- Short press the BACK button for the main menu.

-- Press the BACK button to exit.
+- Long press the BACK button to exit.

 ## HackRF One